tcnksm/go-httpstat/README.md

 See usage and example on [GoDoc][godocs]

 *NOTE*: This package is still under development.
-Especially, TLSHandshake time may be incorrect (See [(https://github.com/golang/go/issues/16965](https://github.com/golang/go/issues/16965), [https://github.com/davecheney/httpstat/pull/7](https://github.com/davecheney/httpstat/pull/7)).
+There is some concern about TLSHandshake time (See [(https://github.com/golang/go/issues/16965](https://github.com/golang/go/issues/16965), [https://github.com/davecheney/httpstat/pull/7](https://github.com/davecheney/httpstat/pull/7)).

 ## Install